pedrova096/bug-fake-fall-free/README.md

 ## Bug Report

-I wanted to share an issue I’ve run into while working on a project.
+I wanted to share an issue I've run into while working on a project.
 I appreciate your time and help.

 ### Summary